-With a deep sigh, Cynthia dropped the pen, slid the paper across the desk to the man on the other side, and sat back in her own chair.
-He was a pleasant looking older man with sandy colored hair, and seemed trustworthy enough.
-He managed the fifty unit apartment complex that Cynthia would now be renting from, and he was quite helpful during the application process.
+With a deep sigh, Cynthia dropped the pen, slid the paper across the desk to the man on the other side, and sat back in her chair.
+He was a pleasant-looking older man with sandy-colored hair and seemed trustworthy enough.
+He managed the fifty-unit apartment complex that Cynthia would now be renting from and was quite helpful during the application process.

 “Well, Cindy,” the man smiled with a toothy grin.
 “It looks like we have a deal.
 You can write the check out to JJM Management, LLC.”

 Cynthia reached for her checkbook from her bag.
-With another flourish of her pen, and a racing heart, she signed over her savings.
+Then, with another flourish of her pen and a racing heart, she signed over her savings.
 Then, she tore the check from its binding and handed it over to the short man leaning forward in his chair, “Thanks for all of your help, Jim!”

 Jim placed the check in the top drawer of his desk.
-From another drawer, he retrieved a set of keys and moved from his chair to a wooden cabinet on the wall.
-With a quick turn, Jim unlocked the cabinet that was full of silver keys.
+He retrieved a set of keys from another drawer and moved from his chair to a wooden cabinet on the wall.
+With a quick turn, Jim unlocked the cupboard full of silver keys.
 Guiding his finger along the labels above the keys, he searched for the correct ones before settling on a ring of keys to Cynthia’s new apartment.

-“Apartment number 7137 is now yours,” he said as he removed two of the keys from the ring.
-“It’s the second building on your right when you come into the complex through the South entrance.
+“Apartment number 7137 is now yours,” he said as he removed two keys from the ring.
+“It’s the second building on your right when you enter the complex through the South entrance.
 Your apartment is on the second floor.
 Remember to keep your keys safe and secure.
-There will be an extra charge if we have to come out to unlock your door; or a more substantial charge if we have to change your locks because you lost your keys.”
+There will be an extra charge if we come out to unlock your door or a more substantial charge if we change your locks because you lost your keys.”

 “Here is a copy of your lease,” Cynthia took the warm paper from Jim’s outstretched hands.
-“If you would like, I can walk you over there now to make sure your keys work.”
+“If you would like, I can walk you over there now to ensure your keys work.”

 “I think I can manage it on my own,” Cynthia said politely as she exited Jim’s office.

-She stepped into the crisp morning air and reveled on how this newfound independence gave her more confidence than she thought she ever had.
-The birds chirped in nearby trees, and the sun radiated its warmth on her skin.
-Cynthia closed her eyes, smiled and gave herself a tight squeeze.
+She stepped into the crisp morning air and reveled in how this newfound independence gave her more confidence than ever before.
+The birds chirped in nearby trees, and the sun radiated warmth on her skin.
+Cynthia closed her eyes, smiled, and gave herself a tight squeeze.
 Then, she let her arms fly above her head and did a happy dance on the sidewalk in front of the office.
 She didn’t care who saw her.
-She was overcome by her own joy that it just spilled forward; giving her legs an extra boost of energy.
+She was overcome by her own joy that it spilled forward, giving her legs an extra energy boost.

 Apartment number 7137 stood out in big gold lettering on red brick next to the green door.
 It had a deadbolt lock in addition to the one on the doorknob.
 Cynthia made a mental note to make copies of both keys.
-She wanted to give them to her parents in case she did do the unfortunate thing and lock herself out of her own apartment.
-The door swung open to a short hallway that extend from one bedroom and then to the great expanse of the living space.
-Cynthia hugged herself, again, and said, “I am home!”
+She wanted to give them to her parents in case she did the unfortunate thing and locked herself out of her own apartment.
+The door swung open to a short hallway extending from one bedroom to the great expanse of the living space.
+Cynthia hugged herself again and said, “I am home!”

-Cynthia’s mother found the trash bags and cleaned up after the sweaty crew.
-With full stomachs and droopy eyelids, the crowd exited Cynthia’s apartment; each one, in their turn, hugged her and whispered their well wishes in her ear.
+Cynthia’s mother found the trash bags and began to clean up after the sweaty crew.
+Then, with full stomachs and droopy eyelids, the crowd exited Cynthia’s apartment; each one, in their turn, hugged her and whispered their congratulatory remarks and well wishes in her ear.
 Her parents stayed behind to ensure that she had everything she needed.
-Her mother wept, and her father squeezed her tight; patting her back for good measure.
+Her mother wept, and her father squeezed her tight, patting her back for good measure.
 This sent a wave of mixed emotions inside her.
-Her chin quivered and a tear threatened to leave the confines of her lids.
+Her chin quivered, and a tear threatened to leave the confines of her lids.
 Cynthia would miss living with her parents.
 She would miss her father’s jokes, her mother’s talks, and her sister’s morning giggles.

 Closing the door behind her parents, Cynthia stepped back into her living space.
-It surprised her as to how much smaller her apartment now appeared.
-Boxes were still piled in corners, on tables, chairs and countertops.
-Some were empty with evidence of paper waste spilling out; while others still needed its tape torn from the top and waited to be unpacked.
-The room no longer echoed of her parents’ wisdom or her friends’ laughter.
+It surprised her how much smaller her apartment now appeared.
+Boxes were still piled in corners and on tables, chairs, and countertops.
+Some were empty with evidence of paper waste spilling out, while others still needed their tape torn from the top and waited to be unpacked.
+The room no longer echoed her parents’ wisdom or her friends’ laughter.
 The silence was deafening, but she could hear the wind hug her windows as a car drove down the street.

-The silence that now surrounded her not only saddened her but, also, gave her comfort.
+The silence that now surrounded her not only saddened her but also gave her comfort.
 It was hers and hers alone to do with as she willed.
-She could turn on the television or the radio whenever she wanted at whatever volume she wanted.
+She could turn on the television or the radio whenever she wanted at any volume she wanted.
 She could hum a tune or sing to herself while dancing in her living room.
 She would no longer be jolted awake by an overenthusiastic little girl screaming at the top of her lungs, “CAT PUKE!”
 Nor would she have to deal with her parents gripping about cleaning up after herself.

-Cynthia grabbed her cup from the counter and sat Indian style on the floor.
+Cynthia grabbed her cup from the counter and crossed her legs as she sat on the floor.
 Her orange and white tabby cat sauntered from the bedroom and sniffed the air.
 He eventually made his way to Cynthia’s lap and rested his head on her knee.
 She stroked his chin, inciting a purr that reverberated in her soul.
-It felt good to be an adult; to take on this big leap from childhood and straight into responsible adulting.
+It felt good to be an adult, taking on this big leap from childhood into responsible adulting.
 She was no longer fully reliant on others to meet her needs, and it was exhilarating to reverse the roles for a change by taking the lead and giving her parents direction.

 At last, she was free.
-Free from overshadowing, free from nagging, free from curfews, and free to do whatever it was that she wanted to do.
+Free from overshadowing, free from nagging, free from curfews, and free to do whatever she wanted.
 Cynthia took a deep breath, nuzzled her cat, and said, “So, this is what freedom feels like.”